 Manhunt on for suspects as 100 die in Nigeria refinery blast

-A Nigerian official says as many as 100 people may have died in an explosion at an oil refinery in southeastern Nigeria
+A Nigerian oil official says as many as 100 people may have died in an explosion at an illegal oil refinery in southeastern Nigeria

+Nigerian President Muhammadu Buhari, in a statement, called the explosion a “catastrophe and a national disaster.”

-The explosion Friday night at the Ohaji-Egbema local government area in Imo state was triggered by a fire at two fuel storage areas where more than a 100 people worked, state officials told The Associated Press.
+The explosion Friday night at the facility in Ohaji-Egbema local government area in Imo state was triggered by a fire at two fuel storage areas where more than 100 people worked, state officials told The Associated Press.

 Dozens of workers were caught up in the explosion while many others attempted to escape the blaze by running into wooded areas.